chge/tasty/README.md

 ### SSL/TLS

+Do not use production certificates with Tasty: server is not intended to be accessible from external networks.

-Use [Let's encrypt](https://letsencrypt.org/) or self-signed certificates.
+Use [Let's encrypt](https://letsencrypt.org/), self-signed non-CA certificates or set up your own CA.

 # Building